What is the MacArthur Fellowship?

 The Selection Committee consists of approximately 12 people who serve confidentially and are chosen for their breadth of experience, excellent judgment, and curiosity.
 In identifying members for the committee, we look for depth of interest in at least one major field, broad familiarity with other major fields, and, above all, an enthusiasm for creative ideas and important issues within and outside of their areas of expertise.
 Committee members bring experiences from many different perspectives — the arts, humanities, social sciences, biological and physical sciences, the professions, business, and public service — but individual members do not speak on behalf of a particular discipline.
 Because the committee works as a group, the decision on each nomination represents a collective judgment drawn from a wide range of insightful and discerning perspectives.
-At the end of each review cycle, some members rotate off the committee, and individual selectors generally serve for three years.
+At the end of each review cycle, some members rotate off the committee.

 What information does the Selection Committee use to make its recommendations?

 Prior to review, each nomination is assigned to one of the program’s senior staff.
 Staff members draw from the nominator’s letter, experience with nominations in similar areas, and independent investigation to prepare a file for the Selection Committee.
 The file is composed of letters of evaluation from experts in the nominee’s field and samples of the nominee’s work that exemplify their creativity, such as articles, books, slides, films, and audio or video recordings.
 It may also contain reviews of those works and reports about the nominee published by others.

 What is the selection process?